Why Positive Thinking Isn’t Enough to Reach Your Goals

 - You don’t depend on perfect conditions

-Motivation comes and goes, and positive thinking can help you reconnect with why a goal matters.
-But neither of these guarantees consistent follow-through when things get uncomfortable or repetitive.
+Motivation comes and goes, and positive thinking can remind you why your goal matters.
+But neither guarantees consistent action when the process becomes repetitive or uncomfortable.

 Positive thinking can help you want the goal.